 At this detention place, there were 4 people described as officers by the respondent, including one woman wearing a blue uniform with white rectangles shapes where it was written “police” in English, and three men wearing sage green uniforms.
 “The female had yellow [blonde] hair, blue eyes, and was in her forties 40”, remembered the respondent.

 The group was taken inside the building and everybody was forced to take their clothes off.
 “They even asked us to take off our underwear, we were naked.
 They kept hitting us even if we did all that they asked”.
 The two women of the group were kept in the room when men were naked, then they were taken to another room where they were searched by the female officer.

-Then the officers put the whole group in one of the two cells, where there were already about 80 people, coming from Syria, Afghanistan, Morocco, Tunisia and Palestine.
+Then the men in uniform put the whole group in one of the two cells, where there were already about 80 people, coming from Syria, Afghanistan, Morocco, Tunisia and Palestine.
 They were sitting on the ground.
 Two of them were in their fifties, the rest of the group was in their twenties.
 “Also, there were about six minors, who were under 17 years old, maybe 14 or 15.
 And they brought one more woman in our cell when I was there”.
 There was another cell that was full of people as well.

 The cell where the respondent was detained was about 7 metres by 4 metres.

 “We were so crowded.
 The room could not accommodate more than 50 persons.
 It was stinky and on the wall were written many different names in many languages.”